BhattSoham/RISCV-HDP/week2/task5/README.md

 ~ riscv64-unknown-elf-objdump -d filename.o | less
 ~ spike pk filename.o
 ```
-All the results after verifying and generating have been given below in the specific parts.
+All the results after verifying and generating using Spike have been given below in the specific parts.

 **1. 4-bit Counter**